123FLO321/SwiftTileserverCache/README.md

 ## Installing

 - Install Docker
-- Crate a new folder to store the yml file in and change into it: `mkdir TileServer && cd TileServer`
+- Create a new folder to store the yml file in and change into it: `mkdir TileServer && cd TileServer`
 - Load the yml: `wget https://raw.githubusercontent.com/123FLO321/SwiftTileserverCache/master/docker-compose.yml`
 - Edit the docker-compose.yml file if you want to change defaults.
 Default will work fine.
-- Crate a new folder to store TileServer data in and chagne into it: `mkdir TileServer && cd TileServer`
+- Create a new folder to store TileServer data in and chagne into it: `mkdir TileServer && cd TileServer`
 - Get Download command from https://openmaptiles.com/downloads/planet/ for your region.
 - Download the file using wget.
 - Rename file to end in .mbtiles if it got named incorrectly